fatmasevinck/enetLTS/paper/paper.md

 As in `family="gaussian"`, the combination of the optimal tuning parameters is defined by 5-fold cross-validation based on certain grids for $\alpha$ and $\lambda$ for `family="binomial"`.
 In order to show evaluation criterion for 5-fold cross-validation via heatmap, the arguman `crit.plot` should be assigned to `"TRUE"`.
 To determine updated parameter $\lambda$ (`lambdaw`) for reweighting step, we have considered 5-fold cross-validation based on the `cv.glmnet()` function from `glmnet` package for current `family` option.

-`plotCoef.enetLTS()` includes the coefficients.
 Plot functions are re-organized to be suitable for binary regression.
-In `plotResid.enetLTS()`, residuals are turned into the deviances in binary regression case and this plot function produces two plots which are deviances vs index and deviances vs fitted values (link function). `plotDiagnostic.enetLTS()` shows the response variable vs fitted values (link function).
-Some of these plots are demonstrated in
-Figure \ref{fig:coefbinom} and \ref{fig:ResidDiagbinom}.
+In `plotResid.enetLTS()`, residuals are turned into the deviances and this plot function produces two plots which are deviances vs index and deviances vs fitted values (link function). `plotDiagnostic.enetLTS()` shows the response variable vs fitted values (link function).
+Some of these plots are demonstrated in Figure \ref{fig:coefbinom} and \ref{fig:ResidDiagbinom}.

 ![Coefficients\label{fig:coefbinom}](JOSSbinomPlotCoefSIM.png)